Unit rationale, description and aim

 Assessment strategy and rationale

-The assessment strategy used allows for the progressive development of knowledge and skills necessary for the student to be able to utilise a holistic person-centered and recovery oriented approach in mental health practice in a variety of clinical settings.
+The assessment strategy used allows for the progressive development of knowledge and skills necessary for the student to be able to utilise a holistic person-centered and recovery-oriented approach in mental health practice in a variety of settings.

-As postgraduate students who are already health practitioners, students will have varying experiences in assessment, care planning and implementing mental health care.
-The assessment tasks have been designed to enable students to demonstrate achievement of learning outcomes, successful completion of a portfolio demonstrating clinical competence in undertaking biopsychosocial assessments and implementing a range of therapeutic interventions within the mental health care field.
-The critical reflection will allow students to bring together their learning across the semester of study and show how they have developed their practice through reflecting on pivotal learning experiences.
+The assessment tasks have been designed to enable students to demonstrate achievement of learning outcomes and an understanding and application of theories of holism, biopsychosocial assessments and therapeutic interventions as well as concepts of collaboration and partnership.
+The critical reflection will allow students to bring together their learning across the semester of study and show how they have developed their understanding through reflecting on pivotal learning experiences.

 Overview of assessments